robymus/wowza-letsencrypt-converter/README.md

 ## Requirements

-Java 8 is required to compile or run.
+Java 8 is required to compile and run.
 No external dependencies to keep the tool tidy and simple.